AVEVA/sample-adh-streaming-updates_rest_api-dotnet/README.md

 }
 ```

 Within the sample, there are configurable options for number of streams to create, the signup name, query parameters, and number of additional signups to create.
+Please note: the maximum value for the count query parameter is 1,000 for get all signups and 10,000 for get signup resources.

 ## Running the sample